abcastaner/abcastaner/README.md

 ### About me:

-- 🔭 I’m currently working on investigating the relationship between political affiliation and COVID-19 infections.
+- 🔭 I’m currently investigating the relationship between political affiliation and COVID-19 infections.
 - 🌱 I’m currently studying machine learning with Bayesian Additive Regression Trees.
 - 📫 How to reach me: Email me!